TRU: Targeted Reverse Update for Efficient Multimodal Recommendation Unlearning: Abstract

 \section{Abstract}

 Multimodal recommendation systems (MRS) jointly model user-item interaction graphs and rich item content, but this tight coupling makes user data difficult to remove once learned.
-Approximate machine unlearning offers an efficient alternative to full retraining, yet existing methods for MRS mainly rely on a largely uniform reverse update across the model.
-We show that this assumption is fundamentally mismatched to modern MRS: deleted-data influence is not uniformly distributed, but concentrated unevenly across \textit{ranking behavior}, \textit{modality branches}, and \textit{network layers}.
-This non-uniformity gives rise to three bottlenecks in MRS unlearning: target-item persistence in the collaborative graph, modality imbalance across feature branches, and layer-wise sensitivity in the parameter space.
-To address this mismatch, we propose \textbf{targeted reverse update} (TRU), a plug-and-play unlearning framework for MRS. Instead of applying a blind global reversal, TRU performs three coordinated interventions across the model hierarchy: a ranking fusion gate to suppress residual target-item influence in ranking, branch-wise modality scaling to preserve retained multimodal representations, and capacity-aware layer isolation to localize reverse updates to deletion-sensitive modules.
-Experiments across two representative backbones, three datasets, and three unlearning regimes show that TRU consistently achieves a better retain-forget trade-off than prior approximate baselines, while security audits further confirm deeper forgetting and behavior closer to a full retraining on the retained data.
+Approximate machine unlearning offers an efficient alternative to full retraining, yet current MRS unlearning applies reverse updates largely uniformly across model components.
+We show that this uniform treatment is misaligned with modern MRS: deleted-data influence is distributed unevenly across \textit{ranking behavior}, \textit{modality branches}, and \textit{model modules}.
+This non-uniformity gives rise to three bottlenecks in MRS unlearning: target-item persistence in the collaborative graph, modality imbalance across feature branches, and concentrated module-level sensitivity in the parameter space.
+To address this mismatch, we propose \textbf{targeted reverse update} (TRU), a plug-and-play unlearning framework for MRS. Instead of applying a uniform global reversal, TRU performs three coordinated interventions across the model hierarchy: a ranking fusion gate to suppress residual target-item influence in ranking, branch-wise modality scaling to preserve retained multimodal representations, and capacity-aware parameter-group selection to localize reverse updates to deletion-sensitive modules.
+Across two backbones, three datasets, and three unlearning regimes, TRU achieves a stronger retain--forget trade-off than MMRecUn in most settings.
+In two challenging user-level cases, TRU also attains favorable operating points among all evaluated baselines.
+Security audits report the lowest MIA BalAcc and a tie for the lowest ASR among approximate methods in both audited settings, while wall-clock trajectories show earlier convergence to favorable retain--forget regions.

 \ccsdesc[500]{Computing methodologies~Artificial intelligence} \ccsdesc[500]{Security and privacy~Privacy protections}